Spanxx/Webserv/Webserv_notes/Obsidian Basics.md

 ```

-Writing 2 sqaure brackets around text is creating a link to a file or a other note.
+Writing 2 sqaure brackets around text is creating a link to a file or another note.
 When the note doesn't exist, it creates it.
 Good for linking notes if they have matching content.